-- 1. For Dutch residential properties built prior to 31 December 2020: - Performance Certificate "A", AND belonging to the top 15% low-carbon residential buildings in the Netherlands

-- 2. For Dutch residential properties built from 1 January 2021: - New or existing residential buildings that have a primary energy demand at least 10% lower than the one resulting from the local Nearly Zero Energy Buildings (NZEB)1 - 3.
+- 1. For Dutch residential properties built prior to 31 December 2020: - Existing residential buildings in the Netherlands with an Energy Performance Certificate "A", AND belonging to the top 15% low-carbon residential buildings in the Netherlands - 2.
+For Dutch residential properties built from 1 January 2021: - New or existing residential buildings that have a primary energy demand at least 10% lower than the one resulting from the local Nearly Zero Energy Buildings (NZEB) - 3.
 For Refurbished Dutch residential properties with at least a 30% improvement in energy efficiency.
 In terms of EPC labels, this corresponds to a two-step EPC label improvement - 4.
 For individual measures aimed at energy efficiency improvement and the installation of renewables on-site in residential buildings: - Eligible lending activities include, but are not restricted to installation of cavity wall, roof and / or floor insulation, heat pump, infrared panels, solar boilers and solar panels, installing energy-efficient frames and doors and 'double glazing' or HR ++ glazing